-So, which eight things should your IT service desk be focused on, to be better in the “new normal,” delivering service desk success across the rest of 2020 and into 2021?Which eight things should your IT #servicedesk be focused on, to be better in the “new normal,” across the rest of 2020 and into 2021?
+So, which eight things should your IT service desk be focused on, to be better in the “new normal,” delivering service desk success?Which eight things should your IT #servicedesk be focused on, to be better in the “new normal”?
 Here @LiliGary explores. #newnormal #ITSM Click To Tweet

 1. Finally, nail down your IT service desk’s “reason for being”

-This isn’t a new need for service desk success, but it’s impacted by everything that we’ve experienced so far in 2020.
+This isn’t a new need for service desk success, but it’s impacted by everything that we’ve experienced.
 In the “new normal,” your IT service desk has to be even better at meeting organizational and employee-level needs, and to do this it should first understand its “reason for being.”